Of Thee I Sing: Background

 The Gershwins and George S. Kaufman had collaborated on the satirical 1927 musical Strike up the Band, which played in Philadelphia.
 The show concerned a cheese manufacturer who sponsors a war against Switzerland because it will be named after him.

 Later that year, Kaufman and Ryskind conceived a new musical focusing on satire about rival political parties battling over a new national anthem.
 The Gershwin brothers agreed to write the score, although they were scheduled to be in Hollywood writing songs for the film Delicious.
 Kaufman and Ryskind soon realized that their concept did not provide sufficient plot for a musical.
 They crafted a libretto inspired by the timeless battle of political idealism with corruption and incompetency, creating the first American musical with a consistently satiric tone.
-The writers and the cast were unsure of what the public's reception would be, prompting Kaufman's now-famous retort: "Satire is what closes on Saturday night."
+The writers and the cast were unsure of what the public's reception would be, prompting Kaufman's now-famous remark "Satire is what closes on Saturday night."